What is NAPLAN and How Can Students Prepare

 Online practice tests to help students prepare for NAPLAN

 Another way to help your child be well prepared for NAPLAN is to ensure they are familiar with what the tests look like.
 A quick online search or visit to a bookstore will reveal many options for purchasing “NAPLAN-style” tests.
 However, many of these are not endorsed by the government or education bodies.
+Also take note of the published year of resources to ensure they are up to date with any changes to NAPLAN.

 For the genuine article, check out the free example question booklets on NAPLAN’s website.
-If you’d like your child to practice on actual tests, ACARA have copies of the 2012-2016 papers on their website.
+If you’d like your child to practice on actual tests, ACARA has copies of the 2012-2016 papers on their website.

 Are adjustments made for students with disabilities?